Lab Members

 B.Mus. - Lawrence University

-John Taylor is currently working on implementing single molecular microscopy techniques to study in vivo translation in yeast.
+John Taylor worked on implementing single molecular microscopy techniques to study in vivo translation in yeast.

 B.S. - Quinnipiac University